toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [bash_radio_player](https://github.com/gokayburuc/bash_radio_player) - Terminal Radio Player using mpv and fzf.
 * [beets](https://github.com/beetbox/beets) - Beets is the media library management system for obsessive music geeks: catalogs your collection, automatically improving its metadata as it goes.
 * [castero](https://github.com/xgi/castero) - A TUI podcast client for the terminal.
+* [cli-viz](https://github.com/sam1am/cli-viz) - An audio visualizer that runs in the linux terminal and reacts to the microphone.
 * [cmus](https://cmus.github.io/) - A fast and lightweight audio player with configurable keybindings and playlist support.
 * [cTune](https://github.com/An7ar35/ctune) - A ncurses based internet radio player written in C for Linux.
 * [cue](https://github.com/ravachol/cue) - A command-line music player.